Commandant banner

 • Officers Training Academy (OTA), Chennai:

-• Courses Offered: MBBS.
+• Courses Offered: Short Service Commission course.

 • Jawaharlal Nehru University (JNU), New Delhi:

-• University of Pune:
+• Symbiosis School of International Studies, Pune:

-• Courses Offered: MA in Defence Studies.
+• Courses Offered: Master's programs in International Studies.

 Fees